 Whether we like wearing them or not, masks are a traveler's way of life at the moment.
 Airports require them.
 Airplanes require them.
 We have been lucky so far on the Corn Islands with very few Covid-19 deaths so far.
 But unfortunately we have had some.
 Please help keep our islanders safe by taking simple precautions like wearing a mask when out in public here on our islands.
 You'll need to bring your own - we are remote and have limited supplies for our residents.

-There are no direct flights from North America, or elsewhere around the world to Corn Island, however, that will be happening in the future!
-The Big Corn Island airport has recently been upgraded to become an international airport and flights are expected to come directly from Costa Rica to Big Corn Island at some point.
+There are no direct flights from North America, or elsewhere around the world directly to Corn Island, however, that could be happening in the future.
+The Big Corn Island airport has been upgraded to become an international airport and flights are expected to come directly from Costa Rica to Big Corn Island at some point.

-In the meantime, you will need to fly to Managua International Airport, and from there, take a flight on La Costena airline.
+In the meantime, you will need to fly or drive to Managua International Airport, and from there, take a flight on La Costena airline.
 You MUST pre-book this flight ahead of time to ensure your seat, preferably a week or more in advance.
 You CAN fly standby sometimes, but flights are usually full!
 Their office is at the far end of the Managua international airport, so when you have a connecting flight, it's only a short walk to get there.

 Certain times of year have more affordable flight costs.
 Keep an eye on Expedia, Flight Centre, Red Tag, United, and your other favourite airline and vacation website for deals.

 You will likely be over-nighting somewhere along the way.
 If you have a stop-over for 6 hours or more, you can usually leave the airport and go poke around whatever city you happen to be in.
 (This is where back-packers have the advantage - no luggage to haul around with you).

 Your flight costs to Managua on the major airlines will NOT include getting yourself to Big Corn Island - the flight on La Costena will be approximately $190 US per person (return back to Managua included).